Philodemus: The Villa of the Papyri

 There was an extensive library at the Villa of the Papyri at Herculaneum, a significant part of which was formed by a library of Epicurean texts, some of which were present in more than one copy, suggesting the possibility that this section of the library was Philodemus' own.
 The contents of the villa were buried in the eruption of Vesuvius, 79 CE, and the papyri were carbonized into black rolls but preserved.

 During the 18th-century exploration of the Villa by tunnelling, from 1752 to 1754 there were recovered some 1800 full and partial carbonized papyrus rolls containing thirty-six treatises attributed to Philodemus.
 These works deal with music, rhetoric, ethics, signs, virtues and vices, the good king, and defend the Epicurean standpoint against the Stoics and the Peripatetics.
 The first fragments of Philodemus from Herculaneum were published in 1824.
 In 2019, a scroll on the history of Plato's Academy, which had been unrolled and glued to cardboard in 1795, was analyzed using shortwave-infrared hyperspectral imaging.
 This not only revealed what was written on the back of the scroll, but also illuminated 150 new words on the front.
+In 2025, the title of another carbonized scroll, also scanned using non-invasive technology, was identified as Philodemus' On Vices with the aid of machine learning techniques.

 "The difficulties involved in unrolling, reading, and interpreting these texts were formidable.
 Naples was not a particularly hospitable destination for classical scholars.
 Finally, the philosophies of the Hellenistic schools were neither well-known nor highly regarded until quite recently.
 These factors combined to cripple scholarly interest in and use of the Herculaneum papyri.
 Recently, however, in part due to the efforts of the International Center for the Study of the Herculaneum Papyri, these rolls have been the object of renewed scholarly work and have yielded many findings indispensable for the study of Hellenistic philosophy."
 Today researchers work from digitally enhanced photographs, infra-red and multiple-imaging photography, and 18th-century transcriptions of the documents, which were being destroyed as they were being unrolled and transcribed.
 The actual papyri are in the National Library, Naples.

 Named for the philosopher-poet, the Philodemus Project is an international effort, supported by a major grant from the National Endowment for the Humanities and by contributions of individuals and participating universities, to reconstruct new texts of Philodemus' works on Poetics, Rhetoric, and Music.
 These texts will be edited and translated and published in a series of volumes by Oxford University Press.

 Philodemus: On Poems.
 I, edited with Introduction, Translation, and Commentary by Richard Janko, appeared in 2001 and won the Charles J. Goodwin Award of Merit.
 "Philodemus’ On Poems, in particular, opens a window onto a lost age of scholarship—the period between Aristotle's Poetics and Horace's Art of Poetry, the works which define classicism for the ancient and modern worlds", Janko has written.

 The Project's next volumes are scheduled to be: